SimCmngs/SupportDocs-AI-Automation/README.md

 #### <ins>**Company Branding**</ins>

-- Developed support document templates, and uploaded logos and custom hex codes to match the company's branding.
+- Developed support document templates, with uploaded logos and custom hex codes to match the company's branding.

 ---